-That’s also the year I made the large red felt snowflakes that I re-used for the snowman tablescape.
+That’s also the year I made the large red felt snowflakes that I reused for the snowman tablescape (#1).

-I found all the large foam snowflakes at the Dollar Store and bought a couple snowflake punches that I’ve re-used several times since.
+I found all the large foam snowflakes at the Dollar Store and bought a couple of snowflake punches that I’ve reused several times since.

-A little fake candle tucked in the snowflakes gave this Christmas centerpiece a nice homey feel and the holiday plates sure made it feel cheery.
+A little fake candle tucked in the snowflakes gave this Christmas centerpiece a nice homey feel and the red and white plates sure made it feel cheery.

 You can read more about all the details for this red and white snowflake tablescape here.

-In a bit more traditional and rustic style, we used lots of free greenery and pine cones to make this rustic Christmas table centerpiece come to life.
+In a bit more traditional and rustic style, we used lots of free fresh greenery, evergreen clippings, and pine cones to make this rustic Christmas table centerpiece come to life.
 The wood slices were also something I already had.
 I just loved this natural look.

-We did buy the jars, owls, red berries and chargers that year which made it a bit pricey even for Dollar Store finds.
+We did buy the mason jars, owls, red berries, and chargers that year which made it a bit pricey even for Dollar Store finds.
 The placemats were a hymn photocopied on 11×17 cream paper and I designed the cute music sheet table numbers (available for free download).

 This template could also be used for place cards.
 And if you are looking to add a little something extra, a strip of burlap would make a good Christmas table runner, especially with this design.